Send out your light and your truth, that they may lead me, and bring me to your holy hill and to your dwelling. Psalm 43:3

 2 Kings Chapter 6

-(5) But as one was cutting down a tree, the iron ax head fell into the water; and he cried out and said, 'Alas, master!
-For it was borrowed.'
-(6) So the man of God said, 'Where did it fall?'
-And he showed him the place.
-So he cut off a stick, and threw it in there; and he made the iron float.
-(7) Therefore he said, 'Pick it up for yourself.'
-So he reached out his hand and took it.
-(8) Now the king of Syria was making war against Israel; and he consulted with his servants, saying, 'My camp will be in such and such a place.'
+(5) As one of them was cutting down a tree, the iron axhead fell into the water.
+'Oh, my lord,' he cried out, 'it was borrowed!'
+(6) The man of God asked, 'Where did it fall?'
+When he showed him the place, Elisha cut a stick and threw it there, and made the iron float.
+(7) Lift it out,' he said.
+Then the man reached out his hand and took it.
+(8) Now the king of Aram was at war with Israel.
+After conferring with his officers, he said, 'I will set up my camp in such and such a place.'

-(9) And the man of God sent to the king of Israel, saying, 'Beware that you do not pass this place, for the Syrians are coming down there.'
-(10) Then the king of Israel sent someone to the place of which the man of God had told him.
-Thus he warned him, and he was watchful there, not just once or twice.
-(11) Therefore the heart of the king of Syria was greatly troubled by this thing; and he called his servants and said to them, 'Will you not show me which of us is for the king of Israel?'
-(12) And one of his servants said, 'None, my lord, O king; but Elisha, the prophet who is in Israel, tells the king of Israel the words that you speak in your bedroom.'
+(9) The man of God sent word to the king of Israel: 'Beware of passing that place, because the Arameans are going down there.'
+(10) So the king of Israel checked on the place indicated by the man of God.
+Time and again Elisha warned the king, so that he was on his guard in such places.
+(11) This enraged the king of Aram.
+He summoned his officers and demanded of them, 'Will you not tell me which of us is on the side of the king of Israel?'
+(12) None of us, my lord the king,' said one of his officers, 'but Elisha, the prophet who is in Israel, tells the king of Israel the very words you speak in your bedroom.'

-(13) So he said, 'Go and see where he is, that I may send and get him.'
-And it was told him, saying, 'Surely he is in Dothan.'
-(14) Therefore he sent horses and chariots and a great army there, and they came by night and surrounded the city.
-(15) And when the servant of the man of God arose early and went out, there was an army, surrounding the city with horses and chariots.
-And his servant said to him, 'Alas, my master!
-What shall we do?'
-(16) So he answered, 'Do not fear, for those who are with us are more than those who are with them.'
+(13) Go, find out where he is,' the king ordered, 'so I can send men and capture him.'
+The report came back: 'He is in Dothan.'
+(14) Then he sent horses and chariots and a strong force there.
+They went by night and surrounded the city.
+(15) When the servant of the man of God got up and went out early the next morning, an army with horses and chariots had surrounded the city.
+'Oh, my lord, what shall we do?' the servant asked.
+(16) Don't be afraid,' the prophet answered.
+'Those who are with us are more than those who are with them.'

 The Word of the Lord.
 Thanks be to God.